 Floating is the most common installation method for engineered wood, although gluing is also an option.
 Floating involves attaching or clicking the panels, which blocks out moisture.
 This installation method is preferred when the subfloor is cement, tile or a floor with radiant heat.

 Attaching solid wood with nails is a tried-and-trued option.
 This is the most popular installation method, but it requires a wooden subfloor, which increases the overall cost if you don't already have one.
-Once the hardwood is installed, the nails are hardly visible.
+Once the hardwood is installed, the nails are not visible.

-Nail installation of solid wood is praised by home renovators for its permanence.
+Longer Lifespan: Nail installation of solid wood is praised by home renovators for its permanence.
 When installed properly, the boards are secure for decades.

 The Home Depot upholds the warranties specified by our hardwood manufacturers.
 Most wood floors have a 25-year residential warranty, and additional protection can also be purchased through The Home Depot.
 Speak with your installation professional for more information.